 In any business, debtor management is as important a task as any.
 Likewise knowing when your creditors want to be paid, is equally important to maintain good business relations.
-My best piece of business advice for debtor management is to first recognise the importance of being a good customer.
+My best piece of business advice for debtor management is to first recognize the importance of being a good customer.
 You’ve requested goods or service so you should expect to pay for them within the requested payment time frame.
-When you’re a good customer, you’ll recognise why you should expect your clients to be good customers too.
-More often than not, mind-set is as important as your system.
+When you’re a good customer, you’ll recognize why you should expect your clients to be good customers too.
+More often than not, mindset is as important as your system.
 Get this right and you have a head start.

 Step One: Face the truth